cadrian/yacjp/doc/main.md

 ## The YacJP philosophy

-C does not mean "not object".
+C does not mean ``not object''.
 Actually the whole YacJP library is built using object-oriented techniques: one may find encapsulation, polymorphism, and even some design patterns (composites, factories, visitors).